canjs/canjs/docs/can-guides/commitment/recipes/file-navigator/file-navigator-advanced.md

 @description This guide walks you through building a file navigation widget.
 It takes about 45 minutes to complete.
-It was written with CanJS 3.4.
-Checkout the [guides/recipes/file-navigator-simple] for an easier example that produces similar functionality.
+It was written with CanJS 3.10.
+Check out the [guides/recipes/file-navigator-simple] for an easier example that produces similar functionality.